(Adopted by the Nordic Cancer Union Board on 26 May 2014 and revised on 25 November 2022)

 2. Why Nordic cancer research?

 The Nordic countries have several internationally acclaimed cancer research centers.
-Exchange of experiences will help the Nordic countries maintain a high standard in cancer care.
+Exchange of experiences will help the Nordic countries to maintain a high standard in cancer care.
 Nordic cooperation will improve our knowledge and understanding of cancer, prevention of cancer, results of cancer treatment and rehabilitation.

 3. Focus of NCU funded research